aatishb/indiacovidtests/README.md

 If you're looking for the raw data behind this visualization, head over to the [data repository](https://github.com/aatishb/indiatestpositivitydata).

 # Credits
-India Test Tracker is developed by [Aatish Bhatia](https://aatishb.com/).
-The code is available on [GitHub](https://github.com/aatishb/indiatesttracker).
+India Covid Tests is developed by [Aatish Bhatia](https://aatishb.com/).
+The code is available on [GitHub](https://github.com/aatishb/indiacovidtests).

 With thanks to Shekhar Bhatia, Upasana Roy, Arkarup Banerjee, Prasun Mahanti, Manu Prakash, Harsha Devulapalli, and [IndiaCovidSOS](https://www.indiacovidsos.org/) members for helpful feedback & ideas.